Grandfathering

 When libertarians become the majority in New Hampshire, we can begin winding down welfare and other positive rights.
 But I'll be pushing to let non-libertarians already in the state keep what they have, at least for some time.

 A bill to begin the process might specify that people moving into New Hampshire after a certain date would have no positive rights.
-They'd be required to sign a waiver acknowledging that they don't expect or want the government to provide them with food, housing, health care, or education for their children.
+They'd be required to sign a waiver acknowledging that the government won't provide them with food, housing, health care, or education for their children.
 But those already here who aren't libertarian would be grandfathered into the benefits they have now.
 The goal is to avoid a sudden drastic reduction in quality of life for anyone.

 When Barack Obama was campaigning for the Affordable Care Act, he promised it would include similar grandfathering.
 Below is an excerpt from a town hall meeting in Green Bay: